sheldonlai/project211124/README.md

 ### Requirements
 Make sure npm and node is installed.\
 We use node-gyp for some components make sure python 2.7 and c++ compiler is present\
+Install elastic search and run it on localhost:9200 \
+Have node 8.4.x or above
 #### Mac OSX:
 1. should be installed with xcode